-Vivo X21 available for pre-booking ahead of May 29 India launch: Expected price, offers, etc
+Vivo X21 available for pre-booking before May 29 India launch: Expected price, offers and more

 Vivo X21 was showcased at the CES 2018 in Las Vegas in January this year.
 The highlight of the Vivo X21 is the fingerprint scanner which resides inside the display.
 In terms of specifications, Vivo X21 sports a 6.28-inch Full HD+ display with an aspect ratio of 19:9.
 Like the iPhone X, the handset has a notch on top of screen.

 Vivo X21 is powered by the Snapdragon 660 processor coupled with 6GB RAM and either 64 or 128GB storage.
 A microSD card slot is also available for expanding the internal storage (up to 256GB).
 Vivo X21 has a dual camera setup, featuring a 12MP primary and a 5MP secondary shooter.
 On the front, there is a 12MP front-facing camera.
-The handset is backed by a 3200mAh battery and runs on Android 8.0 Oreo.
+The handset is backed by a 3200mAh battery and runs Android 8.0 Oreo.

 For all the latest Technology News, download Indian Express App